BI built for

 left join users on orders.user_id = users.id

-group by 1 Try it on your data
+group by 1 Try Graphene